johnbrc/MPD-Distribution/content/MPD-M4/MPD-M4.md

 -	God's forgiveness and cleansing of our wrongdoings;
 -	Forgiving others for wrongdoings inflicted upon us;
 -	Deliverance from dominant sinful behaviour;
--	Spiritually and practical cleansing from impurity;
+-	Cleansing from impurity, both spiritually and practically;
 -	Deep renunciation of idols and idolatry;
 -	Establishing wholehearted allegiance to the Messiah and his rule in our lives.

-Anything other than a complete change of direction, spiritually and practically, will cause people to stumble, sooner or later, and potentially fail to experience God's kingdom.
+Anything other than a complete change of direction, spiritually and practically, will  cause people to stumble, sooner or later— and potentially fail to enter God's kingdom at all.

 ### Being reconciled ###